|About Us | What's New | Search | Site Map | Contact Us|

 A.Word.A.Daywith Anu Garg

-Estimating something as worthless.
+noun: Estimating as worthless.

-This word was coined by combining four Latin terms flocci, nauci, nihili, pili, all meaning something of little or no value, which were listed in the well-known "Eton Latin Grammar" of Eton College in the UK.
+This word was coined by combining four Latin terms flocci, nauci, nihili, pili, all meaning something of little or no value, which were listed in the well-known Eton Latin Grammar of Eton College in the UK.
 The word seems to be popular in the US government.
 It has been heard from the mouths of White House Press Secretary Mike McCurry, Senator Robert Byrd, and Senator Jesse Helms, among others.
 A related word is floccipend.